-Using a simpler data model format and a much-improved user experience, S/4 HANA gives you a new business capability and improves your company’s productivity.
-S/4 HANA gives you a complete, consistent choice of environment, and you can deploy it any way you want—on premise, in the cloud, or in a variety of other ways (you can test this with our S/4 HANA access).
+On a high level, using a simpler data model format and a much-improved user experience, S/4 HANA gives SAP users a new business capability and improves your company’s productivity.
+S/4 HANA gives you a complete, consistent choice of environment, and you can deploy it any way you want—on-premise, in the cloud, or in a variety of other ways (you can test this with our S/4 HANA access).

 Although there were some individual steps you could speed up—such as 1-hour developing and overnight shipping—it was still a slower process than it is now because of the additional steps.
 It’s how S/4 HANA’s simpler data model allows you to do more by eliminating a number of steps that the current SAP programs require.

 S/4HANA is an in-memory ERP, and can reduce the number of needed tables from multiples to one.
 It’s not just faster, it’s a lot simpler, and a very strong value proposition (the 1709 version also maximizes Firm Expenser).
 With this system, you also can combine many transactions and analytics on one page.
 It offers a very improved user experience that’s much different.

 Traditional databases had to be done in batches, requiring large numbers of database tables.
 But multiple batches involve running dependencies.
 Accounting people had to do this piecemeal, with lots of detailed handwork and lots of individual error corrections.
 (It’s why you never bother them during the end of the year.)